ADVERTISER DISCLOSURE

 Is unable to calm down and unwind before going to bed*

 Who might benefit from taking magnesium for sleep?
-Anyone who...
+Perhaps someone who...

 A+